serokell/blog-posts/Haskell Parser Combinators/article.md

 SInteger 42
 ```

 And that's it!
-You now support quasi quotations.
+You now support quasi-quotations.

 The complete code for the parser and quasi-quoter may be found [here](https://gist.github.com/heitor-lassarote/f784c16da80bcfc5271558ede51c70d9).